To apply for a GPC Travel Award please complete this OrgSync form.

-The statement of intent should be titled “Statement of Intent”.
+The statement of intent should be titled “Statement of Intent.”
 Write the statement for a lay audience, not experts in your field.
 Be thorough but concise.
-Your statement of intent must:
+Your statement of intent must discuss the following:

-- Discuss the importance of the conference to you personally;
+- The importance of the conference to you personally

-- Discuss the importance of the conference to you professionally; and
+- The importance of the conference to you professionally

-- Discuss specifically why you are attending the conference.
+- Specifically why you are attending the conference

 Three example statements of intent are attached below.
 These examples are actual statements submitted by students for travel awards.
 (Permission to post these examples was obtained by GPC, but names have been removed for privacy.)
 All of these students received full funding for their award; the finance committee thought these statements fulfilled all requirements – properly justifying the motivation for presenting at their respective conferences.